emilioMaddalena/causal-inference-studies/material/confounders.md

   <img src="../imgs/ice_cream_no_temp_p_vals.png" alt="ice cream no temp" width="60%" style="display:inline-block; margin-right:1%;" />
 </div>

 So it's all statistically sound, right?
-Time to use of this model to make some great decisions!
+So if we stop selling ice cream, surely we'll also save some swimmers lives...

 ---